GenericMappingTools/gmt/doc/rst/source/psxy.rst

 .. _-C:

 **-C**\ *cpt*
-    Give a CPT file or specify -Ccolor1,color2[,color3,...] to build a linear continuous CPT from those colors automatically.
+    Give a CPT or specify -Ccolor1,color2[,color3,...]
+    to build a linear continuous CPT from those colors automatically.
     In this case *color*\ **n** can be a r/g/b triplet, a color name, or an HTML hexadecimal color (e.g. #aabbcc ).